Renewable Energy and the Law of Receding Horizons

 Currently, renewable energy can only be deployed in an environment of substantial subsidies.
 Germany is the best example of this approach and generous government subsidies of various kinds have led to a very impressive rate of renewable energy deployment in recent years.
 However, the share of wind and solar energy (13.2% fof total electricity generation in 2012) is now starting to create substantial problems due to the expensive promises made to investors in renewable energy infrastructure.

 Electricity prices are rising rapidly (the growth of the renewable energy surcharge is given above in Euro cents per kWh) and struggling utility companies are forced to replace cleaner gas-fired power plants with cheaper coal (2012 electricity generation saw a 19 TWh increase from coal and a 10.6 TWh decrease from gas).
-These problems will only get worse as the share of wind and solar is lifted beyond 13.2% of electricity (around 6% of total energy consumption) in the years ahead, especially now that even Germany's economy is also slipping towards recession.
+These problems will only get worse as the share of wind and solar is lifted beyond 13.2% of electricity (around 6% of total energy consumption) in the years ahead, especially with the ongoing stagnation of the European economy.
 The social and political resistance to this self-imposed austerity is already gathering momentum and will be observed with interest in coming years.

 Renewable energy advocates often tout the energy independence offered by local implementation of renewable energy as a major selling point, but this is unfortunately false information.
 David MacKay, a Cambridge University physics professor, gives an excellent talk (based on his free e-book) on how the laws of nature make renewable energy independence impossible for many highly populous developed countries under current consumption patterns.
 The solution is then simply to build the world's deserts full of concentrated solar thermal plants (with the necessary energy storage) and transmit the electricity through millions of kilometres of HVDC cable and countless AC/DC substations to the rest of the world.